-With much of the tick distribution data in the British Isles largely historical, in 2005 the Health Protection Agency, in collaboration with the Biological Records Centre (BRC), electronically digitised previously published tick records and established the Tick Recording Scheme to update and continue this data resource.
+In 2005, in collaboration with the Biological Records Centre (BRC), we electronically digitised previously published tick records and established the Tick Recording Scheme (TRS) to update and continue this data resource.

 All the records are freely available via the National Biodiversity Network (NBN) gateway for research and public use.

 The primary aims of the recording scheme are to:

 Individuals and groups are invited to assist in the development of tick distributions by sending in any ticks collected, along with details of: